jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Conclusion

 By creating a `base` [`Visitor`](#visitor) and multiple specialized [`Visitors`](#visitor), you can create short and powerful code for processing recursive structures.
 A coding error is easily made, and can break calculations easily.
-However, it is the best and fastest choice for complicated calculations that involve complex recursive structures.
+However, it is the best and fastest choice for complicated processes that involve complex recursive structures.

 Another good example of a [`Visitor`](#visitor) `class` is [`.NET's`](api.md#dotnet) own [`ExpressionVisitor`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.expressions.expressionvisitor).
 However, the style of the [`Visitors`](#visitor) might be different in this [software architecture](index.md).
 It can still be called a [`Visitor`](#visitor) if it operates by slightly different rules.